lucienbaumgartner/lucienbaumgartner.github.io/_includes/cv.md

 `Apr 2017 - now`
 __Salesman at the Tactica Gmbh [Oerlikon]__
-- Advice and sales in retail shop & Organizing test games
+- Advice and sales in retail shop & organizing test games
 - Updating the online shop

 `Aug 2017 - Dec 2017`
 __Internship as data journalist at NZZ [Zurich]__
-- Data acquisition (research, web scraping) and cleaning as well as visualisation and communication of results
+- Data acquisition (research, web scraping) & cleaning as well as visualisation and communication of results
 - Planning, management and implementation of own projects
-- Optimization of the workflow for live data analysis at major events such as the 2017 federal elections
+- Optimization of the workflow for live data analysis at major events such as the 2017 federal elections for the Bundestag

 `Jan 2014 - Jan 2018`
 __Lab assistant in Evolutionary Biology (UZH, Dr. Gaston D. Guex) [Dätwil]__
-- Database management and evaluation of Migration data from amphibians
+- Database management and evaluation of migration data from amphibians
 - Team leader for archiving and digitization of existing sample stocks
 - Participation in regional nature conservation projects (data visualization)